 Flex those creative muscles

-The first step is the most fun of all: coming up with a creative and clever wedding hashtag.
+The first step is the most fun of all: coming up with creative and clever wedding hashtag ideas.
 Now, there’s plenty of ways to approach this.
 You can go the celeb name route and look to Zigi (Zayn Malik and Gigi Hadid) and Kimye (Kim Kardashian and Kanye West) for inspo.
 If you do this we suggest adding the year of your upcoming nuptials to make it specific to your wedding.
 Or, if you like to keep things on the simpler side, you can just do your two names and the date (i.e.: #johnandjane2019).
 If you’ve got names that lend themselves well to a pun, that’s never a bad idea.
-Tip: if you need help getting started, you can use WeddingWire’s wedding hashtag generator tool..
+Tip: if you need help getting started, you can use WeddingWire’s wedding hashtag generator tool.

 Short and sweet is the way to go

 You only have so many characters to use in a tweet or Insta caption, so make sure your guests have room to include their well wishes along with your desired wedding hashtag.
 You also want it to be easy to remember so your guests don’t have to keep hunting through their ceremony program for it.
-You’ll want to keep it to around 15-20 characters, so if you have longer names, consider shortening it for the sake of the ‘tag.
+You’ll want to keep it to around 15-20 characters, so if you have long names, consider shortening it for the sake of the ‘tag.